KarinMarie/CadastroUsuariosNES/README.md

 Utiliza a framework NES.css (https://github.com/nostalgic-css/NES.css).

 Assignment of the first certification in Programming Language 4 of the Systems Development technical course, held in December 2021.
-HTML, CSS, PHP, JS, jQuery and mySQL.
+It uses HTML, CSS, PHP, JS, jQuery and mySQL.
 Made in duo.

 I used the framework NES.css (https://github.com/nostalgic-css/NES.css).